u8sand/docs.keycloakify.dev/how-to-use.md

 ### How to import the theme in Keycloak

-Specific instruction on how to proceed will be printed in the console with `yarn keycloak`.&#x20;
+Specific instructions on how to proceed will be printed in the console with `yarn keycloak`.&#x20;